Mrestof/dotfiles/readme.txt

 TODO:
 change:
+  vifm: describe in docs
+  sway: make a better config
+  bluetooth: find a way to use include directive
   keepassxc: use another tool, or fix behaviour of this one
 new:
   user:
-    sway: make a better config
     btop: configs
     xgd: mimeapps